Nicholas-Nilson/Kafka3-Data/README.md

 To help, we've provided a test producer that creates random messages and send them into Kafka.

-(to do this lab, you will have needed to step through both of these to get kafka and zookeepder running.
+(to do this lab, you will have needed to step through both of these to get kafka and zookeeper running.
     - [Kafka on Mac1](https://yoda.zipcode.rocks/2020/04/20/kafka-on-mac/)
     - [Kafka on Mac2](https://yoda.zipcode.rocks/2020/04/20/kafka-on-mac-2/)
 )